The author of The Sibley Guide to Birds tells how he keeps birds from hitting windows at his home

 By David Allen Sibley | Published: 11/1/2008

 The problem is simple and well known: Birds see the outside world reflected in windows — branches, leaves, clouds, sky — and fly toward it, resulting in often-fatal collisions with the unforgiving surface of the glass.
 The problem is also very common.
 In fact, Daniel Klem Jr., a professor of ornithology and conservation biology who has studied windows and birds, estimates that as many as 900 million birds are killed in window collisions in the United States each year.
+This article explores the reasons why birds hit windows and what potential solutions you can implement to prevent them.

 I was forced to confront the problem directly a few years ago, when I moved into a house with lots of large glass windows.
 Since I like to keep many bird feeders and I enjoy watching birds, I loved the windows, but they were causing the death of many birds.
 What to do?